pkb1s/pkb1s.github.io/_posts/2020-02-01-Relay-attacks-via-Cobalt-Strike-beacons.md

 ![SharpRelay_BH-Path-Computer](/assets/images/2020-02-01-Relay-attacks-via-cobalt-strike-beacons/SharpRelay_BH-Path-Computer.png)

-Ok, lets put this attack aside for now and we will come back to it later.
+OK, lets put this attack aside for now and we will come back to it later.

-Another scenario that I find very often when reviewing AD environments is when a user object has rights such as GenericAll or GenericWrite on another user object similar to the following:
+Another scenario that we find very often when reviewing AD environments is when a user object has rights such as `GenericAll` or `GenericWrite` on another user object similar to the following:

 ![SharpRelay_BH-User-GenericAll](/assets/images/2020-02-01-Relay-attacks-via-cobalt-strike-beacons/SharpRelay_BH-User-GenericAll.png)

-If you have compromised Alice then you can do the following:
+If we have compromised Alice then we can do the following:

 * Use a targeted Kerberoasting attack against Bob by setting an SPN and requesting a TGS
 * Force a password change for Bob

 However, both of these attacks have limitations.
 For targeted kerberoasting the user must be configured with a weak password in order to crack it.
 As for changing Bob's password it might be something that you don't want to do during a red team operation to avoid disruption or raising suspicion.

-So I started looking at the different attributes a user has and another option is to modify one of the following attributes of the Bob user:
+So I started looking at the different attributes a user has and another option is to modify one of the following use attributes:

 * homeDirectory - Specifies the home directory of the account and it can be a UNC path.
 * profilePath - Specifies a path to the user's profile and it can also be a UNC path.

-By modifying any of these attributes, you can point them to a UNC path of a computer under your control and perform an SMB relay attack.
+By modifying any of these attributes, we can point them to a UNC path of a computer under your control and perform an SMB relay attack.

-If you are a red teamer, something you might be wondering so far is this - You have been telling me these ways of exploiting AD objects based on ACL misconfigurations and SMB relay attacks but you haven't told me how to perform a relay attack if all I have is a Cobalt Strike beacon.
+Something you might be wondering so far is this - You have been telling me these ways of exploiting AD objects based on ACL misconfigurations and SMB relay attacks but you haven't told me how to perform a relay attack if all I have is a Cobalt Strike beacon.

 Keep reading and your question will be answered ;)

 ### Relay Attacks

-So far I have mentioned relay attacks, and specifically SMB relay.
+So far I have mentioned relay attacks, and specifically SMB relays.
 This kind of attack has been known for many years.
 If you want to learn more about SMB relay you can read the following posts:

 * [https://byt3bl33d3r.github.io/practical-guide-to-ntlm-relaying-in-2017-aka-getting-a-foothold-in-under-5-minutes.html]()
 * [https://www.sans.org/blog/smb-relay-demystified-and-ntlmv2-pwnage-with-python/]()

-The rest of this post is based on the reader's understanding of relay attacks and how they work so make sure you have read the above posts.
+The rest of this post is based on the reader's basic understanding of relay attacks so make sure you have read the above posts.

-### Ok, I understand SMB relay attacks.
+### OK, I understand how SMB relay attacks work.
 Now what?

 When I performed relay attacks in the past I was always doing an internal pentest and I had physical access to the target network.
 But, why not use these powerful attacks while on a red team operation and you have to do everything through a Cobalt Strike beacon?